Karbovanets/kasisto/README.md

 All payment details and configuration settings are stored locally in the app, the server is accessed in a read-only way to listen for incoming transactions.

-### The server

-The server is responsible for communicating with the Monero network and can be located in your local network or anywhere on the internet.
-It needs to run the Monero daemon, a view-only wallet and a web proxy for handling HTTPS.

-For detailed setup instructions, see [the server setup docs](docs/server-setup.md).

 ## Development